Crowns (CWS) Price Tops $5.82 on Exchanges

 Crowns Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Crowns directly using US dollars.
-Investors seeking to trade Crowns should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Crowns directly using U.S. dollars.
+Investors seeking to trade Crowns should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crowns using one of the aforementioned exchanges.

 Receive News & Updates for Crowns Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crowns and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.